PART 1: OUT-OF-TUNE ACOUSTIC PIANOS ARE DETRIMENTAL TO STUDENTS

 Summary of the Detrimental Effects of Out-of-Tune Pianos

-When a student’s piano is out of tune, there can be no meaningful enjoyment of the music, which discourages the student from practicing.
+2. There can be no meaningful enjoyment of the music played, which discourages the student from practicing.

 In sum, allowing a student to practice on an out-of-tune piano for a considerable length of time is setting them up for MUSICAL FAILURE.